 See Art in an Old Trolley Station

 Bergamot Station is a complex of art galleries in a former trolley turnaround station in Santa Monica.
-It's also the home of the Santa Monica Museum of Art.
 The galleries are free to visit.
 Parking is free, and there's a metro station nearby.

 Tour the Los Angeles City Hall